-The Walter Cronkite Awards for Excellence in TV Political Journalism honors outstanding local and national journalism that debunks disinformation, promotes public health, advocates science, exposes inequities, empowers citizens and serves as a watchdog for voting rights and election fairness, transparency, accuracy and security.
-The biennial Cronkite award is administered by the Norman Lear Center at the USC Annenberg School for Communication and Journalism.
+The 2023 Walter Cronkite Awards for Excellence in TV Political Journalism will honor outstanding local and national journalism that informs and empowers citizens and serves as a watchdog and advocate for democratic norms and institutions.

 The Brooks Jackson Prize is administered by